National Nuclear Security Administration: Counterterrorism and counterproliferation

 The office oversees the capabilities of the Nuclear Emergency Support Team.

-NNSA deploys response teams around 100 times each year, primarily to check for radioactive materials.
-The missions are driven by safety concerns with regard to reports, support to other agencies, and large public events such as presidential inaugurations and the Super Bowl.
+NNSA deploys response teams dozens of times each year, usually to check for radioactive materials.
+Missions assuage safety concerns, support other agencies, and bolster law enforcement capabilities at large public events such as presidential inaugurations and the Super Bowl.

 NNSA provides expertise, tools and technically informed policy recommendations to advance U.S. nuclear counterterrorism and counterproliferation objectives.
 It is responsible for understanding nuclear threat devices and foreign activities that cause proliferation concerns.
-To accomplish these goals, members of the counterproliferation office confer with their international counterparts on nuclear security and counterterrorism; conduct scientific research to characterize, detect and defeat nuclear threat devices; develop and conduct WMD counterterrorism exercises; and promote nuclear information security policy and practices.
+To do this, members of the counterproliferation office confer with international counterparts on nuclear security and counterterrorism; conduct scientific research to characterize, detect and defeat nuclear threat devices; develop and conduct WMD counterterrorism exercises; and promote nuclear information security policy and practices.

 Naval Reactors

 NNSA's Nuclear Propulsion Program – working with Naval Nuclear Laboratories – is responsible for providing efficient nuclear propulsion plants to the United States Navy.
 It is also known as Naval Reactors.
 It conducts the design, development and operational support required to power all the U.S. Navy's aircraft carriers and nuclear submarines.
 The program consists of both civilian and military personnel who maintain, design, build, and manage the reactors.

 The following are the elements of the program: